 You can’t help but cheer for Danny because his desperation means that maybe all is not lost and there’s still some hope, not for stardom, but to do what he loves.
-It’s also worth mentioning that The Dukes has a wonderful soundtrack of Doo Wop and Italian classics, including a performance from Davi himself.
+It’s also worth mentioning that

 Writing about The Dukes is a struggle.
 As with any good story, one wants to share everything – the clever repartee between Davi and Palminteri, the many facets you notice after watching it two or three times, the police raid, the incredible case, the ending!

 I had the chance to talk to Davi about his views and it’s clear that he has just as much passion for politics as he does for acting.
 Occasionally, the two intersect.
 While promoting An American Carol at the Republican National Convention, Davi gained even more credibility as someone with a deep understanding of international issues and conservative principles.
 Davi did many of the voiceovers for the convention videos and McCain-Palin campaign ads.

 In an interview prior to the election, Davi told me, “The polarizing discord has grown… The press is bamboozling the American people.
 We’ve become a nation of Keith Olbermanns.”